President

 College Instructor

-B.A. in Languages; Higher Diploma in Education; M.A. in Linguistics and Literary Theory, Rand Afrikaans University, Johannesburg, South Africa; M.Div., Canadian Baptist Theological Seminary (formerly CSBS).
-In the early 90s, Elaine served with Rural Evangelism as a short-term missionary among the Kalahari Desert people of Xade, Botswana.
-After graduation, Elaine taught various language and literacy courses as well as Linguistics and Literary Theory at RAU until 1998, when she and her husband moved to Canada.
-She has been at the seminary since 2000, first as a student and currently as an instructor of English, Christian Classics, Research Strategies, and History of Western Civilization in the college program.
+In the early 1990s Elaine served with Rural Evangelism as a short-term missionary among the Kalahari Desert people of Xade, Botswana.
+She taught various language and literacy courses as well as Linguistics and Literary Theory at UJ (formerly RAU) until 1998, when she and her husband moved from South Africa to Canada.
+She has been at CBT since 2000, first as a student and currently as a college instructor of English, Christian Classics, Research Strategies, History of Western Civilization, and Art and Music courses.
+Elaine has a passion for her subject matter and for her students, and she aims to teach art, books, and music in their historical and literary contexts.

 Seminary Instructor